UW-GDA/gda_course_2020/README.md

-# Geospatial Data Analysis Course
+# Geospatial Data Analysis with Python
 Course material from the Winter 2020 offering at the University of Washington

 David Shean